Die-En-Die/Die-En-Die/Spielerhandbuch/Chapter 1; Playing the Game.md

 In D&D, the action takes place in the imaginations of the players, and it’s narrated by everyone together.
 Here’s a glimpse at what that looks like:

 >[!example]
-><font color="#992626">**Jared (as Dungeon Master):**</font> After your long journey, Castle Ravenloft towers before you.
+>**Jared (as Dungeon Master):** After your long journey, Castle Ravenloft towers before you.
 Crumbling towers of stone—perhaps abandoned guardhouses—loom over the approach.
 Beyond them, you see a gaping chasm disappearing into deep fog below.
 A lowered drawbridge spans the chasm, its chains creaking in the wind.
 Stone gargoyles stare down at you from the high walls, and a pale light spills into the courtyard from the open castle doors beyond.
 >
 >**Phillip (as Gareth):** I examine the gargoyles.
 I have a feeling they’re not just statues!
 >
 >**Maeve (as Mirabella):** I want to see how sturdy the drawbridge is.
 Do I think we can cross it, or is it going to collapse under our weight?
 >
-><font color="#992626">**Jared:**</font> All right, one at a time.
+>**Jared:** All right, one at a time.
 Phillip, Gareth’s looking at the gargoyles?
 >
 >**Phillip:** Yeah.
 Is there any hint they might be creatures and not just decorations?
 >